lorenmh/coen280-project/README.md

 If you don't want to use docker, you'll want to use Python virtualenv, you will need to set this up yourself though.

+# Style guidelines
+Let's use flake8 style guidelines?
+Install the flake8 linter and it will let you know what should be changed.